ytgov/digital-marketplace/src/front-end/static/markdown/code-with-us-opportunity-guide.md

 Acceptance Criteria – The Acceptance Criteria identifies what must be delivered by the Successful vendor in order to meet the requirements of the contract.
 This will also identify all of the deliverables necessary in order for the vendor to receive payment for the work they have completed.

 Evaluation Criteria – The Evaluation Criteria explains how the government team (3+ staff/contractors) will evaluate the proposal materials submitted by the vendors.
 This will identify what must be submitted and how it will be evaluated.
-If you are unclear on these materials, or would like support in their development, please contract [digitalmarketplace@gov.bc.ca](mailto:digitalmarketplace@gov.bc.ca).
+If you are unclear on these materials, or would like support in their development, please contract [digital-marketplace@yukon.ca](mailto:digital-marketplace@yukon.ca).

 ## The Attachments Tab